Smoke (film): Plot

-Paul tells Auggie that he has been asked by the New York Times to write a Christmas story to be published on Christmas day.
-After Paul says that he does not have any ideas, Auggie offers to tell him the best Christmas story he has ever heard in exchange for lunch.
-Auggie tells Paul a tender story about spending Christmas with a blind grandmother who at first thinks, and then pretends, he is her grandson.
+Paul tells Auggie that he has been asked by The New York Times to write a story to be published on Christmas Day.
+With Paul suffering writer's block, Auggie offers to tell him the best Christmas story he has ever heard in exchange for lunch.
+Auggie tells a tender story about spending Christmas with a blind grandmother who at first thinks, and then pretends, he is her grandson.
 After the grandmother falls asleep, Auggie finds stacks of stolen cameras in the bathroom and decides to take one for himself.
-Weeks later, he regrets his decision to take the camera, and decides to return but then finds that the grandmother had died in the meantime, meaning that she had spent her last Christmas with him.
-The story is based on writer Paul Auster's piece "Auggie Wren's Christmas Story", published in The New York Times on Christmas day, 1990.
-Paul is impressed by the story, and thanks Auggie for it.
-The exchange ends ambiguously, with Paul suggesting that he suspects that Auggie has in fact invented and perhaps even improvised the whole story, and Auggie suggesting that Paul's understanding is correct, without actually confirming that to be the case.
+Weeks later, he regrets the theft and decides to return the camera, only to find that the grandmother has died in the meantime, meaning that she had spent her last Christmas with him.
+Paul is impressed by the story, but implicitly suspects that Auggie invented it.

-During and after the closing credits, Auggie's story is enacted in a poignant black-and-white sequence to the soundtrack of Tom Waits's Innocent When You Dream.
+During and after the closing credits, Auggie's story is enacted in a poignant black-and-white sequence to the soundtrack of Tom Waits's "Innocent When You Dream."